SMU-MSTC/mstc-forum/README.md

 # Forum Demo

 ## Intro
-This is a simple demo of forum written in PHP and Vue.js, front-end separated from back-end.
+This is a simple demo of a forum written in PHP and Vue.js, frontend separated from backend.
-- Front-end: vue-cli, vue-router
+- Frontend: Vue CLI, Vue Router
-- Back-end: PHP
+- Backend: PHP
 - Database: Postgresql

 ## Project setup